eyalno/revalio/serverlessWebApp-PaymentCheck/README.md

 | `hash.py` | Generates password hashes using passlib |

 ---
+# Design an implementation notes
+The deployment process uses two steps to avoid circular dependencies between CloudFront, API Gateway, and S3.

+I was not able to create the Lambda execution role through Terraform because of IAM permission limits, so the configuration references the role that was created manually in the AWS console.

+The script.js file requires a manual update before each deployment.
+The API URL must be replaced with the CloudFront domain, and only then should the file be uploaded to S3.

 # Deployment (2 Step Method)
 This avoids S3 and CloudFront circular dependencies.